Monday, May 26, 2014

 Programs providing a series of home visits soon after hospital discharge can reduce 30-day readmission rates by 66%.
 Both home-visiting programs and multidisciplinary heart failure clinics visits can improve mortality and reduce all-cause readmission in the six months after hospitalization.
 Telephone support interventions do not appear to reduce all-cause readmission, but they can improve survival and reduce readmission related to heart failure.
 Programs focused on telemonitoring or providing only education did not appear to reduce readmission or improve survival.

 The number and frequency of visits varied by program, but Feltner said face-to-face contact was a common theme among the most effective programs.
-The multidisciplinary heart failure clinic interventions included contact with physicians as well as dieticians, pharmacists and nurses.
+The multidisciplinary heart failure clinic interventions included contact with physicians as well as dietitians, pharmacists and nurses.

 “Hospitals and providers should consider focusing efforts on interventions that provide frequent in-person monitoring after discharge—specifically, home-visiting programs and multidisciplinary heart failure clinic interventions.
 This may be a challenge because these programs require more resources; however, they have the best evidence for reducing unnecessary readmissions and improve survival for patients with heart failure,” Feltner said.

 The journal article is based on a report developed by the RTI-UNC Evidence-Based Practice Center, a collaboration between RTI International and the University of North Carolina at Chapel Hill.
 Daniel E. Jonas at UNC co-directs the RTI-UNC Evidence-based Practice Center with Meera Viswanathan at RTI.